Carolco Pictures: Decline and collapse

-Though Carolco made several successful films through the 1990s, including Total Recall, Terminator 2: Judgment Day, and Basic Instinct, the studio was gradually losing money as the years went on.
+Though Carolco made several successful films in the early 1990s, including Total Recall, Terminator 2: Judgment Day, and Basic Instinct, Carolco was gradually losing money as the years went on.
 Carolco mixed blockbusters with small-budget arthouse films which were not profitable.
-In addition, the studio was criticized for overspending on films through reliance on star power and far-fetched deals (Schwarzenegger received then-unheard-of $10–14 million for his work on Total Recall and Terminator 2; Stallone also had similar treatment).
-Losses of partnerships also threatened the studio's stability and drove it towards bankruptcy.
+In addition, Carolco was criticized for overspending on films through reliance on star power and far-fetched deals (Schwarzenegger received a then-unheard-of $10–14 million for his work on Total Recall and Terminator 2; Stallone also had similar treatment).
+Losses of partnerships also threatened Carolco's stability and drove it towards bankruptcy.

-In 1992, Carolco went under a corporate restructuring, invested in by a partnership of Rizzoli-Corriere della Sera of Italy, Le Studio Canal+ of France, Pioneer, and MGM.
-Each partner helped infuse up to $60 million into the studio's stock and another $50 million for co-financing deals.
+In 1992, Carolco underwent a corporate restructuring, invested in by a partnership of Rizzoli-Corriere della Sera of Italy, Le Studio Canal+ of France, Pioneer, and Metro-Goldwyn-Mayer (MGM).
+Each partner helped infuse up to $60 million into Carolco's stock and another $50 million for co-financing deals.
 MGM also agreed to distribute Carolco products domestically after a previous deal with TriStar expired.
-In 1993, Carolco was forced to sell its shares in LIVE Entertainment to a group of investors led by Pioneer; it was later renamed Artisan Entertainment, which was bought by Lions Gate Entertainment.
+In October 1993, Carolco was able to complete a merger with The Vista Organization.
+That same year, Carolco was forced to sell its shares in LIVE Entertainment to a group of investors led by Pioneer; it was later renamed Artisan Entertainment, which was bought by Lions Gate Entertainment in 2003.
+Cutbacks at Carolco also forced Carolco to make a deal with TriStar over the funding of the Stallone action film Cliffhanger: Carolco would have to sell full distribution rights in North America, Mexico, Australia, New Zealand, Germany, and France to TriStar in exchange for half of the film's budget.
+Although a major box-office success, Carolco saw little revenue from Cliffhanger since it ended up becoming a minority owner in the film.